Southern Yakutia (Sakha)

 involving his pioneer forefathers who founded the surrounding Volga

-settlements—the base from where Slavic adventurers pushed to the margins what
+settlements—the base from where Slavic adventurers pushed to the margins of what

 How he loved Astrakhan, the largest

-Cossack group east of the River Volga.
+Cossack group east of the Volga River.
 It was on the northern shores of the

 Caspian Sea that European and Asiatic cultures merged to bring out a distinct

 Cossack way of life that people came to romanticize over the years.
-He rarely
+He always

-failed to take the opportunity to remind those who showed an interest in the
+made an effort to point out to those who showed an interest in the subject that

-subject that he considered the area as the true heartland of the new Soviets.
+the area deserved to be the true heartland of the new Soviets.

 favorite retreats for our neglected peoples,” Boris moved his lips as he echoed